MicrosoftDocs/azure-ai-docs/articles/search/semantic-code-migration.md

 + Semantic support is through [Search Documents](/rest/api/searchservice/preview-api/search-documents) and [Create or Update Index](/rest/api/searchservice/preview-api/create-or-update-index) preview API calls.
 + Adds `semanticConfiguration` to a search index.
 A semantic configuration has a name and a prioritized field list.
-+ Adds `semanticFields`.
++ Adds ``prioritizedFields`.

 The `searchFields` property is no longer used to prioritize fields.
-In all versions moving forward, `semanticConfiguration.semanticFields` replaces `searchFields` as the mechanism for specifying which fields to use for L2 ranking.
+In all versions moving forward, `semanticConfiguration.prioritizedFields` replaces `searchFields` as the mechanism for specifying which fields to use for L2 ranking.

 ## 2020-06-30-preview